 Heirloom Tomato, Zucchini, and Goat Cheese Crostata

-Makes 1 crostata, but two crusts (save one for later, or for dessert)
+Makes 1 crostata, but two crusts (save one in the freezer for later, or for a galette)

 For the Filling